Best Antivirus infection

 The fake antivirus programs (also known as "rogue antivirus programs" or "scareware") are applications that tries to lure computer users into paying for their non-existent full versions to remove the supposedly detected security infections (although the computer is actually clean).
 These bogus programs are created by cyber criminals who design them to look as legitimate antivirus software.
 Most commonly rogue antivirus programs infiltrate user's computer using poop-up windows or alerts which appear when users surf the Internet.
 These deceptive messages trick users into downloading a rogue antivirus program on their computers.
 Other known tactics used to spread scareware include exploit kits, infected email messages, online ad networks, drive-by downloads, or even direct calls to user's offering free support.

-To protect your computer from Best Antivirus infection and other rogue antivirus programs users should:
+To protect your computer from best antivirus and other rogue antivirus programs users should:

 - Keep their operating system and all of the installed programs up-to-date.